thinkb4/a-walk-in-graphql/lessons/day_04/java/README.md

 # [A walk in GraphQL](../../../README.md)

-## Day 2 exercise - Java
+## Day 4 exercise - Java

-Read the instructions on the [Day 2 exercise](../day_02.md#exercise) definition
+Read the instructions on the [Day 4 exercise](../day_04.md#exercise) definition

+HINT: Mutation objects are root GraphQL objects.
+They don’t have any associated "data" class.
+In such cases, the "resolver" class should be an annotated Spring controller.

 ### Requirements

-Java 1.8 is required.
+Java 17 is required.
 Please look at [here](../../../setup/java.md#requirements) if you do not have it installed on your local environment.

 ### Keep in mind